Sequential Spectral Clustering of Data Sequences: Conclusions

 \section{Conclusions}

-We proposed two sequential spectral clustering algorithms, SEQ-SPEC and a lower complexity approximate IA-SEQ-SPEC, to cluster data sequences.
+We proposed sequential spectral clustering algorithms: SEQ-SPEC, a lower-complexity approximate IA-SEQ-SPEC, and their memory-efficient versions, SEQ-SPEC-B and IA-SEQ-SPEC-B, for clustering data sequences.
 We showed that the SEQ-SPEC algorithm stops in finite time almost surely and is exponentially consistent.
-Through simulations on both synthetic and real-world datasets, we showed that IA-SEQ-SPEC performs comparable to SEQ-SPEC, and both SEQ-SPEC and IA-SEQ-SPEC perform better than SPEC, SEQ-SLINK and SEQ-KMED.
-The proposed algorithms are able to work well for different types of cluster configurations while SEQ-SLINK and SEQ-KMED fail for some configurations.
+Through simulations on both synthetic and real-world datasets, we showed that both SEQ-SPEC and IA-SEQ-SPEC perform better than SPEC, SEQ-SLINK, and SEQ-KMED.
+In simulations, we observe that the IA-SEQ-SPEC and memory-efficient versions perform comparably to SEQ-SPEC.
+The proposed algorithms are able to work well for different types of cluster configurations, while SEQ-SLINK and SEQ-KMED fail for some configurations.